1. How Message Sending Works

 The unique ID of the message.

-In Oracle database, the message_id is generated using "seq_telebot_send_message_id.nextval".
+For Oracle database, message_id is generated using "seq_telebot_send_message_id.nextval".

-For other databases, it is generated automatically by the system and does not need to be filled in.
+For other databases, this field is automatically generated by the system and does not require manual input.

 bot_id